-• Product Development and Scientific Review: Applications that pass initial administrative review are assigned to independent CPRIT Product Development Review Panel members for evaluation using the criteria listed below.
-Based on the initial evaluation and discussion by the Product Development Review Panel, a subset of applicants may be invited to deliver in-person presentations to the review panel.

-- Due Diligence Review: Following the in-person presentations, a subset of applications judged to be most meritorious by the Product Development Review Panels will be referred for additional in-depth due diligence, including-but not limited to-IP, management team strength, regulatory aspects, manufacturability, preliminary preclinical safety and efficacy profiles, and proposals for further preclinical development that are intended to advance the project to the point where IND enabling studies can be initiated.
+- Product Development and Scientific Review: Applications that pass initial administrative review are assigned to independent CPRIT Product Development Review Panel members for evaluation using the criteria listed below.
+Based on the initial evaluation and discussion by the Product Development Review Panel, a subset of applicants may be invited to deliver in-person presentations to the review panel. - Due Diligence Review: Following the in-person presentations, a subset of applications judged to be most meritorious by the Product Development Review Panels will be referred for additional in-depth due diligence, including-but not limited to-IP, management team strength, regulatory aspects, manufacturability, preliminary preclinical safety and efficacy profiles, and proposals for further preclinical development that are intended to advance the project to the point where IND-enabling studies can be initiated.
+Please note that CPRIT may request to review any correspondence that an applicant has with regulatory agencies (eg, the FDA) as part of the diligence process.
 Following the due diligence review, applications may be recommended for funding by the CPRIT Product Development Review Council based on the information set forth in the due diligence and IP reviews, comparisons with applications from the Product Development Review Panels, and programmatic priorities. - Program Integration Committee Review: Applications recommended by the Product Development Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
-The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding. - Oversight Committee Approval: The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
+The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.

+• Oversight Committee Approval: The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
 The grant award recommendations will be presented at an open meeting of the Oversight Committee and must be approved by two-thirds of the Oversight Committee members present and eligible to vote.